Semrush helps you:

 If you’re a single-person blog, you may not even need a content calendar in the first place.

-As an example, we use our calendar to make sure that we don’t publish a bunch of case studies all at once.
-Or two guides that cover the same topic.
-That way, we can see our entire marketing strategy for the next few months on a single screen.
+For example, we use our calendar to ensure that we don’t publish a bunch of case studies all at once or two guides covering the same topic.

 Pretty cool.

-Best Practices
+6 Content Calendar Best Practices

-Understand the Key Elements of a Content Calendar
+1. Understand the Key Elements of a Content Calendar

 Yes, there are content calendar tools out there.
 And I’ll cover them later in this guide.

-But the fact is: content calendars don’t have to be complicated.
+But the fact is: Content calendars don’t have to be complicated.

 This means you can start off with a simple content calendar using Google Sheets.